|

 the backing of the United Nations?
 An inquiry into that would

-be a short one: It doesn't take long to say "nope".
+be a short one: it doesn't take long to say "nope".

 |